Narcolapser/studiosleepygiraffe/ssg/public/markdowns/ssg.md

 }
 ```

-These are processed in flask to create the "Dev Log" section of SSG.
+These are processed in React (or Flask depending on the version of the site) to create the "Dev Log" section of SSG.
 The objective here was three fold:

 1. Encourage me to make more meaningful commit messages.
 Since I knew people would potentially see my commit messages, this encouraged me to write messages that were meaningful.
 The hope being that some day this will serve as a type of blogging engine.
 Should I be working on a public facing project, those interested could check the devlog for that project.
 While I went about working on my projects, updates would automatically be thrown up.
 This leads to effortless blogging.
 2. The second part of it is related.
 I often see with personal websites that the content goes stale.
 This would allow me to keep content fresh as it would be automatically thrown up as I worked on projects.
 So long as I had been working, content would be fresh.